-In December 2016, we initiated an open-label Phase 1/2 clinical trial of ARGX-110 at three sites in Switzerland for the treatment of newly diagnosed AML or high-risk MDS patients.
+In December 2016, we initiated an open-label Phase 1/2 clinical trial of cusatuzumab at three sites in Switzerland for the treatment of newly diagnosed AML or high-risk MDS patients.
 We expect the majority of patient enrollment in this clinical trial to be AML patients.
-We reported interim results from the dose-escalation part of this clinical trial in December 2017.
-Patient recruitment is currently ongoing, and we have recruited nine AML patients to date.
+We reported interim results from the dose-escalation part of this clinical trial in December 2018.
+Patient recruitment is currently ongoing for the Phase 2 part of this clinical trial.